 - Can jaundice in adults be prevented?

-- What is the prognosis of jaundice in adults?
+- What is the prognosis for an adult with jaundice?

 Pancreatic cancer is a malignant tumor of the pancreas.
 Pancreatic cancer has been called a "silent" disease because early...learn more »